DoctorMcKay/node-steam-user/README.md

 This will automatically be emitted on logon (**unless** you used a `webLogonToken` to log on) and in response to [`webLogOn`](#weblogon) calls.

 Some libraries require you to provide your `sessionID`, others don't.
-If your library doesn't, you can safely ignore it.
+If the library you're using doesn't need you to provide a `sessionID`, then you can safely ignore it.

 [Read more about how cookies work and interact with other modules.](https://dev.doctormckay.com/topic/365-cookies/#user-cookieusage)